-1. Attendance and Class Participation (100 points out of 1000) - Attendance is always expected.
-Students are required to manage their time to meet obligations, and are responsible for material covered in their absence.
-If you must miss a class, it is your responsibility to get the notes from another student in the class.
+Attendance and Class Participation (100 points out of 1000) - Attendance is always expected.
+Students are required to manage their time to meet obligations, and are responsible for material covered in their absence. \\If you must miss a class, it is your responsibility to get the notes from another student in the class\\.

 There will be group activities and discussions during many classes, which count towards your grade.
 However, if you miss 4 or more classes it is unlikely that you will get a passing grade in the course.
-Class participation assumes that you have read the assigned readings before class, you are prepared to be involved in both inclass activities as well as small group discussions, and you complete the syllabus quiz on Canvas by end of week 1.
+Class participation assumes that you have read the assigned readings before class, and you are prepared to be involved in both in-class activities as well as small group discussions.

-2. Online Revel Readings (260 points out of 1000) - For each day that we meet a portion/ module of textbook is assigned for reading before class.
+2. Online Revel Readings (160 points out of 1000) - For each day that we meet a portion/ module of textbook is assigned for reading before class.
 If there are multiple readings, you must write on ALL readings assigned on a given day.
 You will create a Pearson account to access REVEL.
 After you verify your email address, you will click on "Join Course" and then you will be prompted to buy an access code, enter an access code, or start a 14-day free trial.
 At the end of 14 days, you will receive another email with some purchase options.
-You can contact Robbie Oyama complete daily readings and mini-quizzes.
+You can contact Robbie Oyama

+(robbie.oyama@pearson.com) our Pearson rep if you have any trouble or questions while going through these steps.
+Once you have access to Revel, you will use the website to complete daily readings and mini-quizzes.
 An overall grade will be posted for your reading progress at the end of the quarter.

-(robbie.oyama@pearson.com) our Pearson rep if you have any trouble or questions while going through these steps.
-Once you have access to Revel, you will use the website to